Does Laser tattoo removal cause scarring?

 Should I expect excessive bleeding from laser tattoo removal?

 No, excessive bleeding is not expected from laser tattoo removal.
 Anything more than pinpoint bleeding is extremely rare.

 Pinpoint bleeding is small (like a pinpoint), and usually inside the epidermis.
 So there should never be an excessive amount of blood on the dressing that is placed to cover the area after your treatments.
 If there is excessive bleeding, then either the settings on the laser are incorrect or you’re simply not being treated with the appropriate laser.

 Is laser tattoo removal instant?

 No. Tattoo removal is faster and more effective than alternatives, like tattoo removal cream, but results are not instantaneous.
-An immediate frosting that occurs directly after have patients thinking that their tattoo is gone, but this reaction is actually the ink being penetrated by the laser and goes away in about 1-5 minutes after the treatment.
+An immediate frosting that occurs directly after has patients thinking that their tattoo is gone, but this reaction is actually the ink being penetrated by the laser and goes away in about 1-5 minutes after the treatment.

 Laser tattoo removal actually takes some time, months to even years.
 Each session will break up more ink making it easier for your body to remove.
-The ink removes itself from your body during in the 6-8 weeks in between each treatment.
+The ink removes itself from your body during the 6-8 weeks in between each treatment.

-Are new tattoos are easier to remove?
+Are new tattoos easier to remove?

 No. New tattoos are actually harder to remove and there are more unnecessary risks involved.
 Your body is still reacting to receiving a new tattoo, so it’s best to wait 8 weeks or more before having laser tattoo removal done.